youknowriad/gutenberg-extensibility-workshop/README.md

 # Gutenberg Extensibility Workshop

-This repoository contains examples of Gutenberg Extensibility Patterns.
+This repository contains examples of Gutenberg Extensibility Patterns.
 It's organized as a WordPress plugin you can install and activate to play with the different patterns exposed.

 ## Plugin Extensibility Patterns (ES6)